bob-the-hamster/aliveandwell-and-retainitwell/README.txt

 ## Running tests
-Integration tests require configuration to communicate with instances of kafka and Postgres.
+Integration tests require configuration to communicate with instances of Kafka and Postgres.
 The first time you run the tests you will be prompted with instructions
 ```
 python3 -m unittest discover -s tests